Geometric Manin's conjecture in characteristic $p$: Manin's conjecture over global function fields

 is proper.
 Note that since $f$ is finite, for any stable map that is numerically equivalent to a section its composition with $f$ is still a stable map.
 This means $f_{*}$ maps a stable map with reducible domain to a stable map with reducible domain.
 Thus our assertion follows. \end{proof}

 We next set up the counting problem.
 Let $\pi : \mathcal X \to B$ be a good Fano fibration.
 Let be the exceptional set.
 By Conjecture~\ref{conj:constructiblethin}, $\mathsf Z$ is defined by finitely many finite thin $B$-maps $\{f_i\}$.
 Let $\lambda$ be an intersection profile.
 Recall that $\mathsf S_{\lambda}$ denotes the set of real nef classes of section type which are compatible with the intersection profile $\lambda$.
-We fix a rational max norm on $N_1(\mathcal X)$.
+We fix a a basis of $N_1(\mathcal X)$ consisting of $\mathbb{Z}$-curve classes and work with the max norm on $N_{1}(\mathcal{X})$ with respect to this basis.